Scheduling an Intake Appointment

 If you had an IEP, SOP or 504 Plan in high school, have a history of accommodation, or believe you are eligible for accommodations you should register with the Office of Educational Accessibility.
 A student with a disability should register with the Office of Educational Accessibility to ensure that they are receiving appropriate and consistent accommodations and access to the University and its programs.

-To schedule an intake appointment with Educational Accessibility, please contact the Office of Educational Accessibility at 215-717-6818 and ask to make an appointment with Dr. David Thomas.
+To schedule an intake appointment with Educational Accessibility, please contact the Office of Educational Accessibility at 215-717-6818 and ask to make an appointment.
 You can also make an appointment online at uartsaccess.youcanbook.me.
 Appointments are available 10:30 am to 4:00 pm Monday through Friday.

 Please fill out the Pre-Intake Questionnaire prior to your appointment.